v1k45/v1k45.github.io/content/modern-django-part-2.md

 The above code will store the note text in the component state and save it when the form is submitted. `onSubmit`, the application will dispatch an action `ADD_NOTE` which will then add the note to redux state.

-Similarly we can add option to delete notes when the "delete" button is pressed.
+Similarly we can add an option to delete notes when the "delete" button is pressed.
 Replace the contents of `tbody` with the following:

 ```jsx
 {this.props.notes.map((note, id) => (